NaomiProject/Naomi/README.md

 ## Documentation

-All the documentation is available on our [website](https://projectnaomi.com/documentation)!
+For Basic Users: All the documentation is available on our [website](https://projectnaomi.com/documentation)!
+For Developer: All the documentation is available on our [wiki](https://github.com/NaomiProject/Naomi/wiki)!

 ## Download

-You can [download](https://github.com/naomiproject/naomi/releases/tag/v2.1) latest installable version of Naomi for Linux & Raspberry Pi.
+You can [download](https://github.com/naomiproject/naomi/releases/tag/v2.1) latest installable version of Naomi for Raspberry Pi.

 ## Credits